c4s4/neon/doc/reference.md

 chmod
 -----

-Changes mode of files.
+Change mode of files.

 Arguments:

 - chmod: the list of globs of files to change mode (as a string or list of strings).
-- mode: the mode in octal form (such as '0755') as a string
+- mode: the mode in octal form (such as '0755') as an integer.
 - dir: the root directory for glob (as a string, optional, defaults to '.').
 - exclude: globs of files to exclude (as a string or list of strings, optional).